Why Is Amish Apple Butter Smoother Than Regular Butter?

 The Cooking Method Matters

-Slow Cooker or Stovetop?
-Amish apple butter is often made in big copper kettles over low heat or in covered slow cookers.
-The gentle heat prevents scorching and keeps texture even.
+Amish apple butter is usually cooked in copper kettles over low heat or in slow cookers.
+Gentle heat prevents scorching and keeps the butter uniform.

 Home Cook Tips From Real People?